PointCloudLibrary/pcl/doc/tutorials/content/template_alignment.rst

 We'll start by examining the *FeatureCloud* class.
 This class is defined in order to provide a convenient method for computing and storing point clouds with local feature descriptors for each point.

-The constructor creates a new *KdTreeFLANN* object and initializes the radius parameters that will be used when computing surface normals and local features.
+The constructor creates a new :pcl:`KdTreeFLANN <pcl::KdTreeFLANN>` object and initializes the radius parameters that will be used when computing surface normals and local features.

 .. literalinclude:: sources/template_alignment/template_alignment.cpp
    :language: cpp